wwt/parking-garage-python/README.md

 ## The Problem

+>***Note:*** The description below summarizes the constraints imposed by the project's unit tests.
+Unit tests are the primary specifications.

 You will take in a batch of vehicles.
-Your task is to process these vehicles, according to the constraints below, and either park or reject individual vehicles from the garage.
+Your task is to process these vehicles, according to the constraints defined in the unit tests, and either park or reject individual vehicles from the garage.
 Do this by working through the tests in the ***test*** directory and implement code in the ***src*** directory to make these tests pass.

 ### Constraints